Additional Fees and Charges

 In some cases, certain additional costs can be charged to the patient.

 Physicians Who Are Not Enroled

 Services provided by a physician who is not enroled with MSP or whose enrolment has been cancelled by MSP are not insured and will not be reimbursed by MSP.
 However, unenroled physicians in B.C. may not charge for the provision of an insured service any amount that is more than the rate payable by MSP if they were enroled, so long as the service is provided in a hospital, a continuing care facility, publicly funded community care facility or assisted living residence, or a health authority as defined by legislation.

 The Beneficiary Services and Strategic Priorities Branch investigates reports from patients about charges they believe contravene the Medicare Protection Act on behalf of the Medical Services Commission.
 If you believe you have been charged inappropriately for an insured MSP benefit you can request further investigation by completing the Beneficiary Submission for Extra Billing Investigation Form (PDF, 504KB) and submitting to the address below.
-Be sure to include your Personal Health Number, a detailed description of the service(s) received, copies of medical records, and all invoices and receipts confirming payment.
+Be sure to include your Personal Health Number, a detailed description of the service(s) received, and all required attachments.

 Administrator - Extra Billing